Particle physics origin of the 5 MeV bump in the reactor antineutrino spectrum?: Constructing models for C n C

-We note that an axial vector interaction may be able to circumvent constraints from COHERENT and CONUS while allowing for a sizable interaction strength.
-For similar vector and axial couplings to nucleons, the axial contribution to the cross section is roughly a factor of $1/A$ smaller than its vector counterpart \cite{Barranco:2005yy,Scholberg:2018vwg}.
-If the vector couplings were to vanish, however, then the axial interaction would be significantly less constrained than a comparable vector interaction.
+where we have selected the left-handed part of the neutrino current because any neutrino present in an experiment will arise from a neutrino (antineutrino) produced in weak-interaction processes and will thus be initially left-handed (right-handed), to leading order.

-Generically, $U(1)_X$ will be anomalous.
-In Ref.~\cite{Dobrescu:2014fca}, stringent bounds on the gauged-baryon-number scenario were derived for one particular UV completion of this model.
-In Refs.~\cite{Dror:2017ehi,Dror:2017nsg}, bounds were derived for decays of $K$, $B$ and $Z$ into SM+$X$ accounting for the longitudinal enhancement of the decay rate stemming from the anomaly.
-For instance, if there were no mass gap between the SM fermions and the anomaly-canceling fermions, then these constraints are loosened.
-A more complicated scalar sector has a similar effect.
+Naively, an axial-vector interaction may be able to relax constraints from COHERENT and CONUS; for similar vector and axial couplings to nucleons, the axial contribution to the cross section is roughly a factor of $1/A$ smaller than its vector counterpart \cite{Barranco:2005yy,Scholberg:2018vwg}.
+Hence, if the NP vector couplings were to vanish, then the axial interaction may be significantly less constrained than a comparably-sized vector interaction.
+We have performed such an analysis and have found a factor of few relaxation of the $g_X$ limit.
+This qualitatively does not alter the picture given in \cref{subsec:vector}.
+It is interesting to note that it is possible to make either the COHERENT (CONUS) bound vanish, at leading order, by demanding the proton (neutron) to be uncharged under this new axial interaction.